nazimboudeffa/medusa-q-and-a/README.md

 ## Hosting Medusa Solution

+There is not only one solution to host Medusa

 - First solution

 I deploy on AWS and Azure but find it would be easier in Digital Ocean for beginners to deploy